blocksds/sdk/examples/graphics_3d/readme.md

 - `basic_texture_nitrofs`: Loads a 16 bpp texture from NitroFS.
 - `billboards`: Display 2D objects that always face the camera in a 3D world.
 - `box_test`: Uses the box test to detect if a cube is displayed on the screen.
+- `colored_polygon`: Very simple example of how to draw a colored polygon.
 - `compressed_texture`: Loads a compressed/Tex4x4 texture from the ARM9 binary.
 - `display_list_creation`: Manually creates a display list and uses it.
 - `fog`: How to use hardware fog.